Shravanikashid/First_Month_Project/README.md

 ### **Week 2 Summary:**
 In Week 2, I learned Python data structures such as lists, tuples, dictionaries, and sets.
 I understood how functions, lambda expressions, recursion, and list comprehension help in writing efficient code.
 I practiced transforming and filtering data using functions and completed a data-cleaning script to remove duplicates and filter values.
 This week improved my logical thinking and data handling skills in Python.

+### **Week 3 Summary:**

+What is NumPy?
+NumPy (Numerical Python) is a Python library used for numerical calculations.
+It provides powerful array objects and mathematical functions to perform fast operations like addition, multiplication, mean, sum, etc. NumPy is mainly used in data science, machine learning, and scientific computing.

+What is Pandas?
+Pandas is a Python library used for data analysis and manipulation.
+It allows us to work with tables of data using DataFrames and Series.
+With Pandas, we can clean data, filter rows, handle missing values, and perform grouping and aggregation easily.

+Broadcasting:
+Broadcasting in NumPy means performing operations on arrays of different shapes or sizes automatically.
+Example: Adding 10 to all elements of an array without writing loops.
+It makes calculations faster and easier.

+DataFrame vs Series

+Series:
+One-dimensional data structure.
+Like a single column.
+Example: List of marks or ages.

+DataFrame:
+Two-dimensional data structure.
+like a table with rows and columns.
+Used to store full datasets.

+Data Cleaning Methods:
+Data cleaning means preparing data for analysis by fixing errors or removing unwanted data.
+Common methods: dropna() – remove missing values. fillna() – replace missing values. remove duplicates. correct data types. filter incorrect data.

+GroupBy & Aggregation:
+GroupBy is used to group data based on a column (like City or Region).
+Aggregation means performing calculations on grouped data such as: mean (average). sum. count.

+max / min

+This helps in finding patterns and insights in data.